On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Introduction

 \section{Introduction}

-The flow of a two-phase or multicomponent incompressible mixture is nowadays one of the most attractive theoretical and numerical problems in Fluid Mechanics (see, for instance, \cite{AMW1998,GKL2018,GZ2018,LIN2012,PS2016} and the references therein).
-This is mainly due to the interplay between the motion of the interface separating the two fluids (or phases) and the surrounding fluids.
-A natural description of this phenomenon is based on a free-boundary formulation.
+The flow of a two-phase or multi-phase fluid mixture is nowadays one of the most attractive theoretical and numerical problems in Fluid Mechanics (see, e.g., \cite{AMW1998,GKL2018,LIN2012,PS2016} and the references therein).
+This is mainly due to the complicated interplay between the motion of the moving and deforming free interfaces separating the two fluids (or phases) and the dynamics of surrounding fluids.
+Besides, the phenomenon of liquid-liquid phase separation has nowadays become a sort of paradigm in Cell Biology (see, e.g., \cite{AD2019,MZ2022,HWF2014,ShB17}).

+A natural description of the dynamics of fluid mixtures is based on a free-boundary formulation.
 Let $\Omega$ be a bounded domain in $\mathbb{R}^d$ with $d=2,3$, and $T>0$.
-We assume that $\Omega$ is filled by two incompressible fluids (e.g. two liquids or a liquid and a gas), and we denote by $\Omega_1=\Omega_1(t)$ and $\Omega_2=\Omega_2(t)$ the subsets of $\Omega$ containing, respectively, the first and the second fluid portions for any time $t\geq 0$.
-The equations of motion are
+We assume that $\Omega$ is filled by two incompressible fluids that are immiscible (e.g., oil and water).
+Denote by $\Omega_1=\Omega_1(t)$ and $\Omega_2=\Omega_2(t)$ the subsets of $\Omega$ containing, respectively, the first and the second fluid components for any time $t\geq 0$.
+Then the equations of motion are given by

-Here, $\uu_1$, $\uu_2$ and $p_1$ and $p_2$ are, respectively, the velocities and pressures of the two fluids, while $\rho_1, \rho_2$ and $\nu_1,\nu_2$ are the (constant) densities and viscosities of the two fluids, respectively.
-The symmetric gradient is $D=\frac12 (\nabla +\nabla^t)$.
-The effect of the gravity are neglected for simplicity.
-Denoting by $\Gamma=\Gamma(t)$ the (moving) interface between $\Omega_1$ and $\Omega_2$, system \eqref{FB} can be equipped with the classical free boundary conditions
+Here, $\uu_1$, $\uu_2$ and $p_1$ and $p_2$ are, respectively, the velocities and pressures of the two fluids, while $\rho_1, \rho_2$ and $\nu_1,\nu_2$ are the (constant) densities and viscosities of the two fluids.
+The symmetric gradient is defined by $D=\frac12 (\nabla +\nabla^t)$.
+In system \eqref{FB} the effect of the gravity is neglected for the sake of simplicity.
+Denoting by $\Gamma=\Gamma(t)$ the (moving) interface between the time-varying domains $\Omega_1$ and $\Omega_2$, then system \eqref{FB} can be equipped with the classical free boundary conditions